Dallas Road Defects Attorneys

 Common Roadway Defects Accident Injuries

 Unfortunately, roadway defect accidents can cause catastrophic and life-changing injuries.
 It’s imperative that following your accident, you immediately seek medical help.
-A thorough examination from a medical professional can not only help ensure your safety, especially since some injuries don’t appear right away, it can also provide evidence that can be important to your case.
+A thorough examination from a medical professional can not only help ensure your safety, especially since some injuries don’t appear right away, but it can also provide evidence that can be important to your case.

 Some of the most common roadway defects accident injuries include, but are not limited to, the following: